movementlabsxyz/MIP/MIP/mip-74/README.md

 ## Motivation

 There are several components and actors in control of the behavior of the Native Bridge including contracts (we may assume they are trusted), our Relayer and of course the network.
-If an attacker can control one these components they can potentially mint and transfer assets thereby compromising the bridge.
+If an attacker can control one these components they can potentially mint and transfer assets thereby compromising the Native bridge.

 The Rate Limiter can help to protect the Native Bridge against faulty components (Relayer or network) or attacks.
 It can limit the volume of transferred value per time interval, the maximum value transferred with a given transfer, or the number of transactions within a time window.